Horizon Europe 2025 work programme Cluster 1: Health

 Award

-The indicative amount of EU funding contributions for most projects ranges from €2m to €20m.
+The indicative amount of EU funding contributions for projects in this cluster is mostly between €2m and €20m.
 This can cover up to 100% of costs depending on the call.

 Organisation